A candy buffet can add more than calories to your wedding celebration.

 I have never been to a wedding reception with a candy buffet but I did attend one with an ice cream sundae bar.
 It was a big hit and a great conversation starter.
 I’m sure a candy buffet would do the same.

 But you can’t just throw some sugary treats into containers and call it a buffet.
-Here’s a step-by-step plan for a candy extravaganza that will make your guests drool (hopefully not on the buffet table).
+Here’s a step-by-step plan for a candy extravaganza that will impress your guests.

 - Use a theme and your imagination!
 How about that beach honeymoon?
 Choose sand pails (clean ones, of course!) for containers and sand shovels for scoops.
 Candy options: Swedish fish, chocolate with sea salt, nautical Gummy Bears … well, you get the idea.

 - Prepare the table.
 A customized table cover can provide the perfect foundation to showcase your sweet feast.
-A washable material would be ideal for the inevitable spills.
-Our liquid repellent table covers would be perfect for this!
+A washable material is ideal for the inevitable spills.
+Our liquid repellent table covers are perfect for this!

 - Estimate the amount of candy you’ll need.
 The rule of thumb is 6 ounces per guest.
 Plan for less than 10 different kinds of candy.

 - Choose the right containers for your display.
-Select wide-mouth glass or crystal bowls for scooping ease.
+Select wide-mouth glass or bowls for scooping ease.
 Look for container deals at discount stores or simply borrow from friends.
 Create individual servings by filling customized stadium cups with candy, tissue paper, ribbons and a note card with your new address.
+Guests will love taking these home.

 - Post a sign at the buffet table to thank your guests.
 Show your wit with a saying such as “Love is sweet … please take some treats!”
-Label each candy container, but go small.
+Use our expert tips on creating acrylic wedding signs.

 A few additional tips: